jmark99/accumulo-website/tour2/getting-started2.md

 To complete the tour you will need a running Accumulo instance.
 If you do not have access to an Accumulo cluster you can use [fluo-uno] to set up a single node instance for use with the Tour.

-Once you have an instance up and running, start the Accumulo JShell interface by typing (where '$' is your system prompt).
+Once you have an instance up and running, start the Accumulo JShell interface by typing.
+The '$' represents the system prompt.

 ```
 $ accumulo jshell